 Some of the reasons for India's rapidly growing population are poverty, illiteracy, high fertility rate, rapid decline in death rates or mortality rates and immigration from Bangladesh and Nepal.
 Alarmed by its swelling population, India started taking measures to stem the growth rate quite early.
 In fact India by launching the National Family Planning program in 1952 became the first country in the world to have a population policy.
 The family planning program yielded some noticeable results, bringing down significantly the country's fertility rate.
 In 1965-2009, the contraceptive usage more than tripled and the fertility rate more than halved.
 The efforts did produce positive results, however, failed to achieve the ultimate goal and the population of India since getting independence from Britain in 1947 increased almost three times.
 Whereas India has missed almost all its targets to bring the rate of population growth under control, China's 'One Child Policy' in 1978, has brought tremendous results for the latter.
 The policy claims to have prevented between 250 and 300 million births from 1978 to 2000 and 400 million births from 1979 to 2010.

-According to recent estimates, Population of India in 2015 is 1.29 billion.
+According to recent estimates, Population of India in 2016 was 1.34 billion.

 Current Population of India 2022